MasterClass Review (2023): Is It Really Worth It? My Verdict

 The annual membership also gives you access to Quick Lists, which is a way to explore video lessons from different instructors and learn specific skills.
 This feature is massively useful, and I’m going to talk more about that below.

 Even if you’re only interested in taking classes from one or two instructors, having access to every instructor on the MasterClass platform is still a huge bonus.

 How MasterClass works

-They’re structured so that even if you’re a beginner you’ll be able to apply what you’ve learned to your own work right away.
+The lessons are structured so that even if you’re a beginner you’ll be able to apply what you’ve learned to your own life right away.

-In the writing courses there’s a lot of talking, but I also got to see the instructors reading aloud, drawing, and illustrating their ideas on paper.
+In the writing classes there’s a lot of talking, but I also got to see the instructors reading aloud, drawing, and illustrating their ideas on paper.

-The cooking and chess classes had a lot more practical demonstrations so that I could follow along in my own kitchen at the same time.
+The cooking classes had a lot more practical demonstrations so that I could follow along in my own kitchen at the same time.